We pride ourselves on our amazing community of drivers and riders. Here's a breakdown of our policies around the different uses for Lyft.

 You should plan on bringing your own car seat for children that need one.
 Car seats must fit legal requirements in your state and city.

-Riders with fixed-frame wheelchairs can turn on Access Mode to request rides.
-In regions where Access Mode is available, riders can request wheelchair-accessible vehicles.
+Riders with fixed-frame wheelchairs can turn on 'Wheelchair' to request rides.
+In regions where Wheelchair rides are available, riders can request wheelchair-accessible vehicles.

 All Lyft drivers are required by law and Lyft’s policy to transport riders who use foldable mobility devices.